FOSWLY/vot.js/README.md

 ## Limitations

 1. The library can't translate videos longer than 4 hours
-2. To translate udemy, coursera, coursehunter and other sites that have authorization, you must create your own handlers and translate only the link to the mp4 file to the library
+2. To translate udemy, coursera, coursehunter and other sites that have authorization, you must create your own handlers
-3. For weverse, before translating, you must normalize the link yourself (use getVideoData from /utils/helpers.ts) and then pass the normalized link for translation.
-Otherwise, you will receive an infinity translation due to the fact that weverse returns a link with a random access key

 ## Build